mvnueloc/one-step-one-agent/README.md

 - Recommending cars based on budget, age, and needs.
 - Storing customer feedback for continuous improvement.

+## Metrics
+We use metrics like cosine similarity to evaluate each embedding.
+If a high similarity is detected, the system goes straight to the recommendation without asking redundant questions, allowing for faster, hyper-personalized suggestions that feel intuitive and context-aware, improving customer satisfaction and conversion rates.

 <img width="1920" height="1440" alt="image" src="https://github.com/user-attachments/assets/74618528-b333-44c4-ba18-888c9e1f124e" />